Download the Free Fall Conference App!

 Participants will also work with the presenter to identify a problem rooted in their educational practice and develop a goal for blended learning instruction.
 Participants will leave this session with strategies and a wealth of practical ideas to assist teachers implement them in their classrooms.
 Links to the presentation and identified resources will be provided.

-From First Year to Tenured and Every Year in Between
+From First Year to Tenured and Every Step in Between

 The first year cohort attends a series of informative and hands-on meetings throughout the year, some with their mentor and some without, to learn different aspects of being a first year member of the school district.
 The second year cohort works throughout the year on a portfolio project that culminates with a brief presentation to their school faculty at the end of the year.
 The third year cohort is responsible for developing and implementing an action research project that they find to be a need in their school or classroom.
 Staff members in the fourth year cohort are responsible for creating a reflective video journal where they use Swivl technology and an iPad to capture various teaching episodes.
 At cohort meetings, videos are shared and feedback is provided in a non-threatening manner.